brootware/CTF-Writeups/Forensics/what-lies-within.md

 Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.
 There are several steganography tools available online to decode and encode messages into the files.

+For this challenge, [this online tool](https://stylesuxx.github.io/steganography/) is used to decode the flag hidden inside the image.

 ## Improvement
 None